Eleanora-cyj/Django_project_meseum/README.md

     - API: https://www.brooklynmuseum.org/api/v2/

 ## Data Structure
-Followings are the data that the collection related dataset would like to store.
+The collection related dataset would be stored as following:
 | Field       | Type   | Notes                                                                                                                       |   |   |
 |-------------|--------|-----------------------------------------------------------------------------------------------------------------------------|---|---|
 | ID          | int    | Identification number for each object                                                                                       |   |   |